 As a monk, you spend a large part of your day in worship and prayer.
 However, you also spend time working on the land or in the monastery itself.
 You might wash clothes, cook, or tend to the vegetable garden.
 You might learn to make honey, wine, or beer.
 Or, you might learn how to make shoes or furniture.
-If you have a beautiful singing voice, you might participate in the performance of Gregorian vocal music, or musical speech, based on hymns or passages from the Bible.
+If you have a beautiful singing voice, you might participate in the performance of Gregorian chants.
+Gregorian chants Monks chanting hymns are a form of sacred vocal music, or musical speech, based on hymns or passages from the Bible.
 Monks perform these chants on certain holy days.
 As a gifted artist, you might work in the scriptorium copying the work of classical writers or producing new books.
 For many like you, the life of a monk provides a degree of security and protection from some of the challenges of medieval life.